-The University of the Sunshine Coast is committed to creating a work and study environment which values the rich diversity of its staff and students, facilitates equitable access and full participation for those from disadvantaged backgrounds or who are under-represented, and in which all members of the University community take personal responsibility for working to eliminate discriminatory practices.
+The University of the Sunshine Coast is committed to creating a work and study environment which values the rich diversity of its students, facilitates equitable access and full participation for those from disadvantaged backgrounds or who are under-represented, and in which all members of the University community take personal responsibility for working to eliminate discriminatory practices.

 Across our campuses and study sites, the USC community is working together to create an inclusive culture which: